The Delivery (The Office): Plot

-Pam's breastfeeding does not go well, and though a male lactation consultant (Lee Kirk, Fischer's real-life husband) is summoned to provide apparently successful coaching, Cecelia still fails to "latch" properly.
+Pam's breastfeeding does not go well, and though a male lactation consultant is summoned to provide apparently successful coaching, Cecelia still fails to latch properly.
 Against the advice of the nurse, Jim and Pam opt to have Cecelia spend the night with them instead of in the nursery, and they are kept up long hours tending to her.
-A sleep-deprived Pam accidentally nurses a baby that belongs to a new mom (Melissa Rauch) in the same hospital room.
+A sleep-deprived Pam accidentally nurses a baby who belongs to a new mother in the same hospital room.
 As Jim and Pam get ready to leave the hospital, Pam manages to breast feed Cecelia while Jim gets the car (which is littered with parking tickets, thanks to Michael parking the car in an ambulance only zone).

 Michael sees the birth as proof that he is a successful office matchmaker.
-He sets up Kevin on a lunch date with Erin Hannon (Ellie Kemper), making Andy Bernard (Ed Helms) jealous.
+He sets up Kevin on a lunch date with Erin Hannon, making Andy Bernard jealous.
 Though Kevin thinks the lunch goes well, Michael rudely tells Kevin that he is not good enough to date Erin, infuriating and confusing Kevin as Michael told Kevin that Erin liked him.
 Kevin also points out that Michael has dated women that appeared to be better than him.
 Eventually, Andy finally considers actually asking Erin out himself, to which she happily accepts as Michael looks on.

 At the Halpert residence, Dwight embarks on a search for the iPod only to find mold under the sink and moves in for several days while he reconstructs the cabinets.
-Dwight and Angela make the final revisions to the parenting contract, but Dwight begins to have second thoughts after an encounter with Pam's friend Isabel (Kelen Coleman), with whom he had a one night stand at Jim and Pam's wedding.
+Dwight and Angela make the final revisions to the parenting contract, but Dwight begins to have second thoughts after an encounter with Pam's friend Isabel, with whom he had a one night stand at Jim and Pam's wedding.
 He signs the contract, but decides to hold it off.
 Jim and Pam arrive home with the baby and find Dwight and their wrecked house, but decide not to question it.